 Stubborn gatekeepers and middlemen guarded a complicated process back then – especially in online advertising.
 Small businesses found themselves (largely) limited to offline advertising.
 Traditional flyers – and classified ads in local magazines – reigned supreme.

-But then AdWords happened, and even the most parochial business owner could advertise online.
+But then AdWords happened, and even the most parochial business owner could advertise online, hoping to appear in search results.
 Everyone could buy keywords, summoning enormous reach while paying on a per-click basis.

 At least in theory.